mgkumar138/mgkumar138.github.io/README.md

 ### Research interests
 <p align="justify">
-As we experience the world, our brain learns internal models of the world so that we can solve new problems quickly.
+We learn internal models of the world so that we can solve new problems quickly.
 How do neural circuits and algorithms learn these models, and how do we decide the next best action?
-It has also been proposed that distortions to these internal models and learning algorithms contribute to psychiatric disorders.
+It has also been proposed that distortions to these internal models and learning algorithms contribute to neurological disorders.
 Can we develop mathematical models to understand these phenomena?
 Can we improve existing artificial systems and devise tools to alleivate disorders?
 <br>